dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 ## Using forms

-{% task 'Integrate the form into the application' %}
+{% task 'Integrate the form into the application.' %}

 Now that the `WorkerForm` widget is complete, we will update the `App` class to use it.
 First, we need to address how to store the user-completed form data.
 Recall that the `WorkerForm` will accept an `onFormInput` property that will allow the `App` class to be informed when a field value changes.
 However, the `App` class does not currently have a place to store those changes.
 We could add private fields in the class to store those values, but that would be difficult to maintain as the application grows and needs to store more data.
 Instead, we are going to leverage another mixin that comes with Dojo 2 that is designed to handle state for us - the `StatefulMixin`.